We’ve all heard of FOMO*, right?

 No-one wants to miss out on a free gift, especially when you can select your own color and get free delivery.

-The sense of urgency and temptation in this email from Bobbi Brown, with buttons that say ‘PICK NOW’ and beautiful product shots, is designed to hit a FOMO sufferer right between the eyes.
+The sense of urgency and temptation in this email from Rifle Paper Co., with buttons that say ‘SHOP NOW’ and big, bold text, this email is designed to hit a FOMO sufferer right between the eyes.

 More ways to ramp up the FOMO using free gifts: